1) Personal Growth Involves learning about ourselves, developing our weaknesses as well as our strengths,

 Along with this discernment, assess what you do for your personal growth.
 What have you read, watched, or gone to, that spoke to the needs of your age group for handling the stress, healing the wounds, taking on fears and addictions, etc. in your life.
 You have a beautiful essence that no one can hurt or take away but you.
 But, if your ego and psyche are overwhelmed, you cannot realize how truly beautiful you are.

-2) If we are what we eat, we also become who are through our conversations.
+If we are what we eat, we also become who are through who we listen to and believe.
+Be discerning in your choices.

 Just as societies provide people with activities to just occupy their time and minds, many socializing groups are just that also.
 Conversations seem to go on and on with little of value said.
 Or, worse, conversations go on that are filled with hatred and negativity in all its ever so subtle and very not so subtle forms.
 A very significant key to personal growth is using your discernment skill in choosing which people offer you rich and productive conversations.
 Likewise, we need to draw on inner strength to pull away from people whose conversations are superficial, cynical, or, worst of all, lead to unhealthy or illegal activity.